Build Strength for Real Life: The Benefits of Functional Fitness

 Components of Functional Fitness

-Functional fitness is a holistic approach to exercise that encompasses several key components, each playing a crucial role in preparing the body for everyday activities.
+Functional fitness is a holistic approach to exercise that encompasses several key components, each playing an important role in preparing the body for everyday activities.
 These components work together to enhance overall fitness and ensure that your body can handle the demands of daily life with ease.

 • Strength: Strength is the ability to generate force and power during movement.
 Strength exercises target muscle function and bone density, contributing to better athletic performance and making daily tasks like lifting heavy objects or pushing a lawnmower easier and safer.